Preparing for your first visit

 - Check your insurance coverage or investigate other ways to pay for your care.
 You will be asked to sign a financial consent form at registration.

 - Check your SCCA itinerary; it lists times and locations for your appointments.

 - Plan for travel, including a ride from the airport.

 - Get a visa if you need one.

 - If you need an interpreter for yourself or a family member, we will arrange it.

 - Comfortable clothing and shoes.
-Wear them to your first visit.
+Wear them to your first visit and dress in layers.

 - Financial information: Your insurance information, photo ID, referral from primary care provider if required by your insurance company, and money for parking.
 For information on insurance coverage and financial assistance, see Insurance and Billing.

 - Medical information: List of your current medications(prescriptions, over-the-counter medicines, herbs, vitamins, and supplements) and any medical history form you’ve been asked to fill out.

 - Questions for your doctor.
 Here’s a sample.